locml/main_menu/README.md

 mainmenu = MainMenu() # Replace mainmenu before the "=" of this line with your name you want
 ```

-## Second (How to draw the rect directly to the screen add at the loop)
+## Second (How to draw the rect directly to the screen at the loop)
 ```py
     mainmenu.draw(screen)
 ```